lossdev/stack/README.md

 ## Example

-A copy of this file is contained in the `test` directory.
-Note that since this library uses generics, an explicit type assertion is required.

 ``` Go
 package main

 import (
 	"fmt"
 	"log"
 	"strconv"
 	"github.com/lossdev/stack"
 )

 func main() {
 	s := stack.NewStack()
 	s.Push("foo")